elliotwoods/ofxSquashBuddies/Readme.md

 !["Women players at the Harvard Club" by Leslie Jones](https://raw.githubusercontent.com/elliotwoods/ofxSquashBuddies/master/Women%20players%20at%20the%20Harvard%20club.jpg)
 _Image courtesy of the Boston Public Library, Leslie Jones Collection._

-ofxSquashBuddies is a super low-latency method for sending data across a network by Elliot Woods and Satoru Higa.
+ofxSquashBuddies is a very low-latency system for transmitting data across a network.

 Typical 0.5 frames latency between 2 computers on a GigE connection for a 4MB image (e.g. 1080p YUY or 720p RGBA) stream.
 CPU usage is generally around 5% for this type of application.